 How Effective is the Pill?

-The pill is most effective when you take it properly - once a day at the right time every day
+The pill is most effective when you take it properly - once a day at the same time every day

-Some antibiotics, some herbal remedies, and being ill can all reduce the effectiveness of your pill
+Some medications, certain herbal remedies, and being ill can all reduce the effectiveness of your pill

 What is ‘the pill’?

-‘The pill’ is one of the most common forms of contraception available to women today.
-The pill is taken orally, and comes in two forms: the combined oral contraceptive pill (COC) and the progesterone-only pill (POP) or ‘mini-pill’.
+‘The pill’ is one of the most common forms of contraception used by women today.
+The pill is taken orally, and comes in two forms: the combined oral contraceptive pill (COCP) and the progesterone-only pill (POP) or ‘mini-pill’.

 Combined pills contain synthetic versions of the two hormones produced naturally by the female body: oestrogen and progesterone.
 The mini-pill contains progesterone only.

 Although it’s suitable for many women, there are things that may mean the pill isn’t right for you:

 - Health conditions